dogweather/forkful/content/en/lua/dates-and-times/converting-a-date-into-a-string.md

 weight: 28
 ---

-## What & Why?
-Converting a date to a string is about changing how date/time data is displayed.
-Programmers do this for readability, localization, or formatting consistency across applications.

 ## How to:
 In Lua, we use `os.date` to format dates into strings.
 Here's a slice of code to chew on.